frequent ones on this page. Be sure to read our older

 Q. Why don't all the movie posters have the movie ratings on them?

 A. Movie posters are printed months in advance of the movie's release date, and at least one or two versions of the poster are usually released before the film is finished.
 Therefore, the rating has not been assigned yet.
 In that case, you'll see a notation "This film has not yet been rated."
 Film companies are supposed to send out "rated" posters to replace the "unrated" ones, but they don't always do that, so we don't always have the "rated" poster to display when we play the movie.
-However, the ratings are always noted in all our advertising and on our phone message.
+However, the ratings are always noted in all our advertising, and on our website, marquee and phone message.

 Q. Can I have the movie posters after the movie ends?